-Based on the proceeding findings, the variation from Section 24-122(a) for provision of PUE, along the public rights-of-way of US 1 and Quebec Street, is approved.
+Based on the proceeding findings, staff recommends approval of the variation from Section 24-122(a) for provision of PUE along public rights-of-way of US 1 and Quebec Street.
 However, Section 24-122(a) does not require that a PUE be provided alongside public alleys.
 Therefore, no action is required for the variation request for provision of PUEs along the 15-foot-wide public alley.

-14. Historic-The sector plan includes goals and policies related to historic preservation (pages 193-201).
-However, these are not specific to the subject site or applicable to the PPS.
+11. Historic-The sector plan includes goals and policies related to historic preservation (pages 193-201).
+However, these are not specific to the subject site or applicable to the proposed development.

-A search of current and historic photographs, topographic and historic maps, and locations of currently known archeological sites indicates that the probability of archeological sites within the subject property is low.
+A search of current and historic photographs, topographic and historic maps, and locations of currently known archeological sites indicates the probability of archeological sites within the subject property is low.
 The subject property does not contain and is not adjacent to any designated Prince George's County historic sites or resources.

-15. Environmental-This PPS was accepted on March 30, 2022.
+12. Environmental-This PPS application was accepted on March 30, 2022.
 Comments were provided to the applicant at the SDRC meeting on April 15, 2022.
 Revised plans and documents were received on April 28, 2022.
 The following applications and associated plans have been previously reviewed for the subject site:

 Development Associated Tree Authority Status Action Date Resolution

-Review Case Conservation Plan or Number
+Review Case Conservation Plan Number

-Number Natural Resources
+Number or Natural

+Resources

 Inventory Number

 N/A NRI-003-2022 Staff Approved 01/19/2022 N/A

 N/A S-001-2022 Staff Approved 01/04/2022 N/A

-4-21039 N/A Planning Board Approved 06-30-2022 2022-79
+4-21039 N/A Planning Pending Pending Pending

+Board